-Application Note 8 provides that a downward departure based on cultural assimilation in an illegal reentry case may be appropriate where (A) the defendant formed cultural tires to the United States from having continuously resided in the United States from childhood, (B) the reentry was motivated by cultural ties, and (C) a departure is unlikely to increase the risk of further crimes of the defendant.
+Application Note 9 provides that a downward departure based on cultural assimilation in an illegal reentry case may be appropriate where (A) the defendant formed cultural ties to the United States from having continuously resided in the United States from childhood, (B) the reentry was motivated by cultural ties, and (C) a departure is unlikely to increase the risk of further crimes of the defendant.
 The application note provides a nonexclusive list of seven factors that the court is to consider in determining whether a departure is warranted.

-§3B1.1.
-Aggravating Role, App.
-Note 2
+App.
+Note 2 to §3B1.1.
+Aggravating Role